OpenSextant/OpenSextant-HOWLER/doc/HowToKanban.md

 ### To install the HOWLER portion of HOWLER Kanban

 1. unzip the HOWLER distribution.
 Does not have to be on the same machine as the Wekan app.
-1. cd to the HOLWER-<VERSION> directory
+1. cd to the HOWLER-<VERSION> directory
 1. edit `resources/howler.properties` to set the host if you are not on the same machine as the Wekan app
 1. run kanbaner.bat/.sh